Tips for a Healthy Transition to College

 Below are some tips to make the transition a little smoother:

 - Bring all prescription medications with you to college, including inhalers, nebulizers and epinephrine auto injectors (i.e. EpiPens).
+Whereas some high schools require you to keep such medication in the nurse's office, in college you should keep these medications with you at all times.

 - Keep your insurance card with you at all times in case of an emergency.